 "An event like this can have a tremendous impact on the valley," he said.
 "People typically spend roughly $67 per person to buy gas, food, lodging and other items."

 With more than 70 vendors already booked and the hundreds of first-time visitors to southeastern Vermont, the wine and harvest festival could have long-lasting economic benefits.

 Another boost is also coming from the state in the form of a $25,000 grant to support tourism in the Deerfield Valley.

 "This may be the first time federal or state assistance is available to business owners in Dover specifically," Grinold said.
-"Although their buildings may have avoided damage, they still lost out on 90 percent of their business during last fall."

 For towns like Dover, Halifax, Wilmington and Whitingham, whose businesses depend heavily on tourism, Grinold said last year was "dire" for many owners as visitors couldn’t get to many of the town’s restaurants, lodgings and retail stores.

 During the fall foliage season tens of thousands of people typically drive along Routes 9 and 100 stopping to see the changes in the leaves, the reds, oranges, and yellows from the millions of sugar maples, yellow birches and beech trees.